-From March 22nd to 31st, 2013, 'Santiago Pasión' is held in the city.
-It is a gastronomy programme during which dates the city restaurants offer thematic menus, at a fixed special reduced price of €18(*): Lenten and Vigil dishes, monastic cuisine, etc.
+From April 11th to 21st, 2014, 'Santiago Pasión' is held in the city.
+It is a gastronomy programme during which dates 34 city restaurants offer thematic menus, at a fixed special reduced price of €18(*): Lenten and Vigil dishes, monastic cuisine, etc.

 A gastronomy festival that is held in Carballeiro do Souto in the parish of San Fins de Sales (Vedra) with free tasting of pig’s ear all day long, accompanied by musical performances.
 There are also stalls selling sweet “orejas,” octopus, barbecued meat…

 Coinciding with the second weekend in May, Oroso holds its Trout Festival, an event declared to be of Tourist Interest that has the objective of bringing together residents and visitors to enjoy a couple of festive days.
 The 18th festival will be held in 2014.

 NOTE: the information provided, including dates, is approximate for 2014.
 If you would like exact information, write to firstname.lastname@example.org

 The Trout Festival includes all kinds of activities for all ages.
 The upcoming Oroso festival will be held in Vivo, featuring the performance of the best orchestras in Alameda de Gois.
 The craft fair, along with the antique car show, will satisfy the curiosity of visitors.
 The streets will be full of music and folk performances, without overlooking children, who will be able to enjoy different activities.